 In the world of network routing, Border Gateway Protocol (BGP) stands as a cornerstone.
 Among its many facets, the concept of the BGP default route is particularly significant.

 This article aims to provide a comprehensive exploration of all configuration options related to BGP default routes.
-Also, providing practical examples in a LAB demo.
+Also, providing practical examples in a LAB.

 BGP Default Route Overview